jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 *Rule Number Uno, never let no one knowHow much dough you hold cause you knowThe cheddar breed jealousy 'speciallyIf that man fucked up, get yo' ass stuck up*

 The only thing that will make a person hate you more than doing better than them is if you openly display and celebrate your success.
 What starts as mere envy often transforms into outright sabotage of your life and career.
-The motivation for this hate stems from a scarcity mentality and a lack of competitive drive.&nbsp;
+The motivation for this hate stems from a scarcity mentality and a lack of competitive drive.

-The scarcity mentality makes a person believe that everything is a zero-sum game.&nbsp;
+The scarcity mentality makes a person believe that everything is a zero-sum game.

-Your victory in life automatically means their defeat--even if you aren’t in the same field.
+Your victory in life automatically means their defeat–even if you aren’t in the same field.
 Your continued success activates deeply seeded insecurities about their own abilities.
 Whether they try to damage you physically, mentally, or emotionally, even you’ll “get yo’ ass stuck up” by a hater.
 Beater to beat you outside the game than to try and beat you in competition.

 it’s best to be secretive about your success until you are in a sufficient position to not be affected by their jealous attacks.
 The most dangerous enemies aren’t the ones who openly oppose you.
 The ones who do the most damage are those whose loving embrace conceals their raging envy.